-Terms and conditions that apply to the use of the MacBook Air under the Protection Plan Coverage are as follows:
+Terms and conditions that apply to the use of the MacBook Air under the Optional Protection Plan are as follows:

-- For students in grades 6-12, parents may pay \$50 for a recommended non-refundable annual protection plan for their student's MacBook Air.
-For students in grades 4 and 5, parents may pay \$25 for an annual protection plan.
-You must make the decision to opt for or not opt for this protection plan prior to your student taking possession of the property. - The administration can set-up a payment plan where the student/parent/guardian can pay fees through a payment schedule. - The MacBook Air Protection Plan covers parts and repair for system-related issues or failures occurring from normal use.
-It does not cover intentional damage or damage associated with misuse of the MacBook Air or any accessories provided by the district. - The Protection Plan covers one accidentally broken screen in a school year. - In the event of an accident that results in the total loss of the MacBook Air, the Protection Plan would cover one device replacement in a school year.
+- Parents may pay \$50 for an optional non-refundable annual protection plan for their student's MacBook Air.
+You must make the decision to opt for or not opt for this protection plan prior to your student taking possession of the property. - The administration can elect to create a payment plan where the student/parent/guardian can pay fees through a payment schedule. - The MacBook Air Optional Protection Plan covers parts and repair for system-related issues or failures occurring from normal use.
+It does not cover intentional damage or damage associated with misuse of the MacBook Air. - The Optional Protection Plan covers one accidentally broken screen in a school year. - In the event of an accident that results in the total loss of the MacBook Air, the Optional Protection Plan would cover one device replacement in a school year. - In the event a MacBook Air covered by the Optional Protection Plan is stolen or lost, the student or parent/guardian must report the theft or loss to the school and file a police report within 48 hours in order to avoid paying the cost to replace the device.

-Terms of the MacBook Air Agreement with or without the Protection Plan Coverage
+Terms of the MacBook Air Agreement with or without the Optional Protection Plan